malickbax/readme-generator/README.md

 No testing required

 ## More Projects
 This README file was generated using the readme-generator.

-More of my projects are available on https://github.com/malickbax
+Author: **Malick Ba**, Software Engineer based in Virginia, USA.
+For more projects, please visit my [GitHub page](https://github.com/malickbax)